rdadolf/cs207/index.md

 **Who should take this class?**

-The prerequisite for this class is programming knowledge, in Python at the level of CS 109 (or above).
+The prerequisite for this class is programming knowledge, in Python, at the level of CS 109 (or above).
 Besides this, you should have interest or investment in scientific computing.

 **What is the structure of the class?**